A Child Care Proceedings Case Study

 Social workers concluded that not enough improvements had been made and invited the mother to a Public Law Outline meeting to discuss what steps would be necessary to prevent them applying to Court to remove the children.

-Our Child Protection Solicitors attended the meeting with the mother and helped her highlight the areas where support was required.
+Our Care Proceedings Solicitors attended the meeting with the mother and helped her highlight the areas where support was required.
 We also asked the social workers to help with identifying nursery places for the youngest children and securing after-school activities for the older children to ease the burden on the mother.
 In addition, we advised her to offer to take a drug test if social workers believed she was using drugs.

 The mother signed a written agreement promising to only allow the children to see their father if he was supervised by social workers.
 A date was set for a review meeting several weeks later, but in the meantime, the father claimed that the mother was letting him see the children without social workers present.